ubermag/devtools/README.md

 ### Locally

+**The local update will only work for the directory structure explained above.
+Follow the instructions in the first section of this README.**

 The repometadata can locally be updated using the `invoke` task `update-repometadata`.
 It can update one ore multiple repositories at the same time.
 Furthermore, it can work on different branches, both, existing and new